tarun3kumar/seleniumtestsframework/README.md

 # seleniumtestsframework

-STF is step by step test reporting and automation framework for selenium Documentation for STF is available at - http://www.seleniumtests.com/2013/10/announcing-selenium-tests-automation.html
+STF (SeleniumTestsFramework) is step by step test test reporting and automation framework for selenium.
+STF learning guide is available at - http://www.seleniumtests.com/2013/10/announcing-selenium-tests-automation.html

 You can generate STF jar using following command and use it in your selenium project -